bdionne/bitstore/src/ontylog/Readme.md

 ## A graph based approach to description logic

 This is a new implementation of ontylog, well about 75% of the features of ontylog.
 Historically ontylog differs from other systems such as Pellet and Fact in that the approach to classification is based on graph walking and is structural or intensional, rather than based on tableaux techniques using models and finite failure.
 The tradeoff is limited expressivity in favor of scalability.
 To this day this author does not believe that tableaux based classifiers come anywhere near ontylog in performance and scalability.
-[NCI Thesaurus](http://www.cancer.gov/cancertopics/terminologyresources) can take 40 minutes of so for the initial classification using Pellet, where ontylog could do it in well under 3 minutes, most of that time spent talking to a relation database.
+[NCI Thesaurus](http://www.cancer.gov/cancertopics/terminologyresources) can take 40 minutes of so for the initial classification using Pellet, where ontylog could do it in well under 3 minutes, most of that time spent talking to a relational database.
 Moreover Pellet uses much more memory.
 However it's important to emphasize that the comparison is apples and oranges as ontylog has far fewer features than Pellet, which supports all of OWL-DL.

 ### Ontylog